Jantalus/tesis/TracerPIN_modified/README.md

 If you wish to trace a specific variable you must assure that the executable is compiled with the following parameters (for `clang++/g++/..`):

 * `-g` to include debugging information
-* `-g-dwarf-4` given that the tool reads based on this debug format, to use the **DWARF 4** standard
+* `-gdwarf-4` given that the tool reads based on this debug format, to use the DWARF 4 standard
 * `-fno-omit-frame-pointer` to keep the stack frame and maintain consistent behaviour for allocation of variable (pointers)

 ### About static variables
-Debug data doesn't provide information about static variables and their size, for example a fixed array of `int`.
+Debug data doesn't provide information about the size of static variables, for example a fixed array of `int`.
 That's why when trying to trace a static array you need to indicate the size of the variable with the `-vs` option.
-This can be a problem if the static variable space is instantiated with a dynamic size: `int myArray[variable]`
+This limitation means that variable-length arrays (VLAs) cannot be traced: `int myArray[variable]` consistently

 If the variable is simply a primitive type, you can check the byte size with the next command: